parisimaa/LineFollower/README.md

 * The other parts are related to the robot's controller system and transfer functions.
 * Use positive angle for TURNING RIGHT and negative angle for TURNING LEFT.
 * In the program, some numbers are seen as coefficients, these numbers are  PID coefficients that were calculated during repeated tests as well as manual calculations which improve the robot's performance.
+* the MATLAB file is a simulator.
+Use Arduino file to programm the robot.

 # Contact:
 parisima.abdali@gmail.com